AvaruusStudios/HeroWorkshop/README.md

 ### <a name='Acknowledgements'></a>Acknowledgements

 ## <a name='License'></a>License
 The project is licensed under the GNU General Public License v3.0.
-The full license can be found in our [HERE](LICENSE)
+The full license can be found in our [here](LICENSE).

 ## <a name='ProjectStatus'></a>Project Status
 The project is currently in the initial phases of design and development.